schafezp/karmabot/README.md

 - [ ] Create database indexs for performance
 - [ ] Add table to track when users do /showkarma
 - [ ] Add time field to telegram_message
+- [ ] Add icon for the karmabot bot

 Database Functions: